Will Hurd’s retirement could be an omen for GOP

 Fox Business: “U.S. employers added 164,000 jobs in July, right in line with Wall Street's expectations — a fairly un-noteworthy number, but evidence that the record-long economic expansion is continuing to chug along at a healthy pace.
 The unemployment rate remained steady at 3.7 percent, near a 50-year-low, while the labor force participation rate was also little unchanged at 63 percent.
 Average hourly earnings, meanwhile, rose by 8 cents to $27.98.
 Over the year, average hourly earnings have increased by 3.2 percent, slightly beating expectations of 3.1 percent growth but continuing to disappoint.
 For an economy with historically low unemployment, wage growth continues to fall short of expectations.
 It's not a new development for the U.S. economy, however: Since 1979, productivity has risen six times faster than hourly compensation for the typical U.S. worker.”

 Dow flips from gain to loss after China tariffs announcement - Fox Business: “U.S. stocks surrendered big gains Thursday, falling hard after President Trump tweeted that additional tariffs would be slapped on Chinese goods.
 The selling looks to continue on Friday morning as equity futures are pointing to further declines.
-Dow Industrial futures are 0.2 percent lower, S&P 500 futures are slipping by 0.3 percent and Nasdaq futuers are off 0.6 percent.
+Dow Industrial futures are 0.2 percent lower, S&P 500 futures are slipping by 0.3 percent and Nasdaq futures are off 0.6 percent.
 The Dow Jones Industrial Average had been up 311 points before the tweet -- meaning that within minutes of the tariff news the blue-chip index had plunged from a peak to a trough of more than 600 points.
 The market's gains before the tariff news stemmed from optimism that the Federal Reserve would cut interest rates again in September.”

 TRUMP PULLS OUT OF REAGAN-ERA ARMS TREATY